TMJ30/VBA_Scripting/README.md

 # Stock Market Analysis with VBA
 This project leverages VBA scripting in Excel to analyze large sets of stock market data and generate meaningful quarterly insights.

+# Overview
+The script automates the process of scanning stock data and calculating key performance metrics for each ticker across quarterly periods.
+It is designed to handle high-volume datasets efficiently within Excel.

 ## Analyzing Stock Market Data with VBA
 Create a script that loops through all the stocks for each quarter and outputs the following information: